-Assessments for New Zealand paua stocks have usually been conducted at the Quota Management Area level, as fishery management measures are usually made at this scale.
+Assessments for New Zealand paua stocks have usually been conducted at the Quota Management Area level, as the fishery management measures are usually made at this scale.
 For PAU 5A, there were concerns about the applicability of the assessment to the entire QMA, although there was general agreement that biomass decline had occurred in the southern region of the QMA over recent years.
 If changes in abundance have differed between subareas, a QMA-level model assuming a homogenous area is unlikely to be informative of the stock status.

 There have been changes in management initiatives in recent years towards fine-scale management of paua stocks.
 Subarea management zones, based on the research strata, were established in PAU 5A in 2006, with voluntary catch limits and minimum harvest sizes in place for each zone.
-Therefore, a subarea level assessment is probably more relevant in informing management decisions.
-In addition, improvement of the collection and reporting of fishery data at finer scale has allowed the development of models to assess the fish stock at a smaller spatial scale.
+Therefore a subarea level assessment is probably more relevant in informing management decisions.
+In addition, improvement of the collection and reporting of fishery data at a finer scale has allowed the development of models to assess the fish stock at a smaller spatial scale.

-This report assesses the status of stocks for the southern areas of PAU 5A (Chalky and South coast).
-Estimates from the base case model suggested that the current spawning stock population ($B{current}$) was 41% (33-50%) B_0 , and recruit-sized stock abundance ($B{current}^r$) was 32% (24-41%) of initial state (B_r^r).
+This report assesses the status of stocks for the northern areas of PAU 5A (Milford, George, Centre, and Dusky).
+Estimates from the base case model suggested that the current spawning stock population ($B{current}$) was 47% (40-54%) B_0 , and recruit-sized stock abundance ($B{current}^r$) was 37% (31-45%) of initial state (B_r^r).
 The model suggested that it was very unlikely that the stock will fall below the soft or hard limits.
 The projection suggested that biomass is likely to increase over the next three years at current catch levels.